Welcome to the homepage of the Hunter College Department of Physical Therapy, School of Health Professions, Hunter College of CUNY.

 We are pleased and proud to be the only University based site in the United States to host courses for licensed physical therapists on the Schroth Method of Scoliosis Management.
 For additional information, go to our continued education page.
 Names and contact information of Schroth trained physical therapists is via a link on the left.

 The DPT Program is accredited by the Commission on Accreditation in Physical Therapy Education (CAPTE), 1111 North Fairfax Street, Alexandria, VA 22314.
-Contact information for CAPTE includes telephone: 703-706-3245; email address is: email@example.com.
-Their website is http://www.capteonline.org.
-Following review of a comprehensive self-study report and an on-site visit in January 2006, we received continued accreditation through 2016.
-The accreditation report was extremely positive about all aspects of the program, including its faculty, administrative support, employers, alumni, and students.
-Additional information on performance of our graduates on the Physical Therapy licensure examination, graduation rates and employment rates, please go to question #6 in our frequently asked questions page (FAQ's).
+For additional information on performance of our graduates on the Physical Therapy licensure examination, graduation rates and employment rates, please go to question #6 in our frequently asked questions page (FAQ's).
 You can read some of the feedback on Hunter’s Physical Therapy Program by clicking on Comments & Reviews.
 Our program, along with many PT programs in the US, has agreed not to participate in survey's ranking PT education programs.
 Click here for information about why we do not participate.

 The Physical Therapy Program, School of Nursing and science researchers are working closely in a partnership with Memorial Sloan-Kettering Cancer Center planning outstanding, state-of-the-art facilities in a new complex on 74th Street and the FDR Drive.
 Construction is scheduled to begin in 2014, with estimated completion in 2018.
-The provost’s office is working closely with the administration and faculty at Brookdale on relocation plans, which include a temporary move to a newly renovated CUNY building adjacent to the LaGuardia Community College campus.
-The date for this move is the summer of 2015, based upon a tentative timetable of funding and construction.
+To read more about this partnership and the new building go to: www.hunter.cuny.edu/74/cuny-hunter-college-science-and-health-professions-building.
+The previous plans for a temporary relocation of the Brookdale campus is now on hold.

-To request a counseling appointment, please call the secretary at (212) 481-4469 between 9:00 am and 2:00 pm, Monday – Friday during the academic year, or Tuesday – Thursday during the summer.
-You may also email us at firstname.lastname@example.org.
+To request a counseling appointment, please call the secretary at (212) 396-7103 (new #) between 9:00 am and 2:00 pm, Monday – Thursday during the academic year.
+We have no formal inperson advising in the summer.
+You may call or email us at firstname.lastname@example.org. for assistance.
 When calling or emailing, be sure to leave a daytime telephone number where you can be reached.